promise-authentication/promise_authentication/app/views/about/security.html.md

-# Let's talk about security.
+# Let's talk about security

 Is it secure if each of us has one password for all our digital services, as promised?